Just5KY/homey/README.md

 Attempt to authenticate the server with a local portainer API.
 Specify host, port, username, and password in `secretKeys.py`.
 Returns `True` if successful or already authenticated and `False` if the portainer API is unreachable or login information incorrect.

 ### portainerList
 Returns a list of all running docker containers and their uptime as reported by portainer.
+Will attempt to `portainerAuth` if not already (auth must be successful before calling list).

     {
         "name": "nextcloud"